1. 7 CD4 count as a surrogate marker of your immune system

 The full medical name is a CD4+ T lymphocyte count.
 It is also called CD4+ T cell count or a T4 count.

 Everyone should have a CD4 test when they are first diagnosed.
-The result can help estimate how long someone might have been HIV positive.
+The result can help estimate how long you might have been HIV positive.

-For many years, the CD4 count would be used to decide when to start HIV treatment (ART).
-For at least the last five years though, ART is recommended at any CD4 count, even if still very high.
+For many years, the CD4 count was used to decide when to start HIV treatment (ART).
+Since 2015, the result is still important, but ART is recommended for everyone.
+This is at any CD4 count, even if still high and your immune system is strong.

-- This is based on the START and TEMPRANO studies reported in 2015.
+- This is based on results from the START and TEMPRANO studies in 2015.
+These results from START study continued out to 2021 during an extended follow-up period.

 - A few countries still wait until the CD4 count drops below 500 cells/mm3.
 This is usually to save money.